akkadotnet/akka.net/docs/articles/actors/fault-tolerance.md

 }
 ```

-I have chosen a few well-known exception types in order to demonstrate the application of the fault handling directives described in [Supervision and Monitoring](xref:supervision).
-First off, it is a one-for-one strategy, meaning that each child is treated separately (an all-for-one strategy works very similarly, the only difference is that any decision is applied to all children of the supervisor, not only the failing one).
-There are limits set on the restart frequency, namely maximum 10 restarts per minute; each of these settings could be left out, which means that the respective limit does not apply, leaving the possibility to specify an absolute upper limit on the restarts or to make the restarts work infinitely.
-The child actor is stopped if the limit is exceeded.
+We will handle a few exception types to demonstrate some fault handling directives described in [Supervision and Monitoring](xref:supervision).
+This strategy is "one-for-one", meaning that each child is treated separately.
+The alternative is an "all-for-one" strategy, where a decision is applied to _all_ children of the supervisor, not only the failing one.
+We have chosen to set a limit of maximum 10 restarts per minute; The child actor is stopped if the limit is exceeded.
+We could have chosen to leave this argument out, which would have created a strategry where the child actor would restart indefinitely.

-This is the piece which maps child failure types to their corresponding directives.

 > [!NOTE]
 > If the strategy is declared inside the supervising actor (as opposed to